-Staff are adapting to constant change, being agile in order to respond to the demands in health services.
-What is ‘normal’ is constantly changing and evolving.
+Staff are adapting to changes, being agile in order to respond to the demands in health services and to the current model of service provision as restrictions ease.

 In low-risk wards and after triage, a patient may receive a face-to-face visit from a faith representative or spiritual care practitioner.

-South Australian health services are following strict protocols to avoid a second wave of Covid-19 cases.
+All health services are following strict protocols to avoid a second, or third, wave of Covid-19 cases.

 A spiritual care presence and support continues to be provided to all staff, clinical and non-clinical, including those dealing with families, such as security guards and ward clerks.

 Health professionals including spiritual care staff, have expressed a sense of exhaustion and weariness.
 For some, there is a sense of trepidation as restrictions are cautiously eased and the community moves more freely.